How To Beat A Credit Card Lawsuit In Court

 Contacting you after you’ve written a letter telling them not to

-If any of these have happened to you, you may have grounds to raise an FDCPA complaint that could result in you collecting enough or more than enough money from the debt collector to pay the debt.
+If any of these have happened to you, you may have grounds to file an FDCPA complaint, and you could be awarded up to $1,000 against the debt collector.
 Learn more about how the FDCPA protects consumers and your rights against harassing debt collectors.
 You can also learn how to deal with debt collectors and get them to stop calling you.

-In a Chapter 13 bankruptcy case, if the credit card debt was listed on the petition, it was probably discharged along with your other debts.
-If the debt was discharged in either a Chapter 7 or 13 bankruptcy, that's a defense and you should ask the court to dismiss the case.
+If you filed bankruptcy after you incurred the debt in question, it is illegal for a debt collector to try to collect the debt once you receive your bankruptcy discharge.
+If this happens, you can use it as a defense and ask the court to dismiss the case.
 You may even have a claim against the credit card company or debt buyer for having violated either the automatic stay or bankruptcy discharge injunction.

-In a higher-level court, you may have to file a full legal pleading.
-A legal pleading is the defendant’s formal response to the plaintiff's complaint.
-You may need the help of a lawyer to do this.
-Many law firms offer free consultations, but you’ll have to pay for legal services like negotiating on your behalf with creditors, collection agencies, and the judge.
+In other courts, you may need to file a written response to the complaint.
+You may be able to do this on your own or you may want to seek legal help.
+Many law firms offer free consultations, but you’ll have to pay for legal services like negotiating on your behalf with creditors or collection agencies or appearing in court.

-Getting legal advice and someone to deal with harassing calls may be worth your peace of mind.
-Plus, if you have a good defense like the ones above, the plaintiff may be ordered to pay your attorney’s fees and other legal fees.
+Getting legal advice and having someone to deal with harassing calls may be worth your peace of mind.
+Plus, if you have a good defense, the plaintiff may be ordered to pay your attorney fees and other legal fees.
+We’ll cover some possible defenses below.

-If you can't afford a lawyer, you may be able to get free legal help from a local legal aid society, the American Bar Association (ABA) or the National Association of Consumer Advocates (NACA).
-You’d only be responsible for minimal court costs like filing fees.
+If you can't afford a lawyer, you may be able to get free legal help from a local legal aid organization, the American Bar Association (ABA), or the National Association of Consumer Advocates (NACA).

 Along with the summons and complaint should come instructions concerning what you need to do next.
 Usually, you’ll have about 20–30 days to submit an answer.
 If there’s an answer sheet provided or in your written pleading, you’ll want to: